bazqux/bazqux-api/README.md

 `xt=...` - everything possible in `s=`.

 `it=...` - only messages with specific tags (starred items in feed).
-NB: It's an extension to GR API
+NB: It's an extension to GR API.

 `ck=...` - ignored.